Rokon-Uz-Zaman/Ami_Coding_Pari_Na/README.md

-# To run this project on local pc
+# To run this project on local Computer

 Clone the repo:
 ```bash